Applying from Overseas

 If you're coming to work at the University in a research position you may find the British Council's Guide for international researchers moving to the UK useful

 SEE HR IMMIGRATION WEBPAGES AND INFOR FOR INTERNAL STAFF BOOKLET ALSO

 Please see below several frequently asked questions and their answers.

 For further information or to ask a question that is not listed below, please visit our Frequently Asked Questions <INSERT WEBLINK FOR NEW PAGE ONCE LIVE> page or contact the Recruitment Team at firstname.lastname@example.org

 Who is automatically entitled to live work in the UK?

 There are a number of ways in which individuals may already be eligible to live and work in the UK.
 Some of the main categories are:

 These categories are subject to change from time to time, particularly as new countries join the EEA.
-You are therefore advised to check your own eligibility with the Home Office via the UK Border Agency.
-Comprehensive and up to date information can be obtained via their web pages.
+You are therefore advised to check your own eligibility via the UK Visas and Immigration and up to date information can be obtained via their web pages.